 Level term life insurance

-Level term life insurance is where the amount you pay and your cover stay the same during a policy term unless any changes are made to the policy.
-This is regardless of whether the insured person passes away on the day the policy starts or the day before the policy ends.
+Level term life insurance is where the amount you pay and your cover stay the same during the length of the policy, unless you make any changes.
+This is regardless of whether the person covered passes away on the day the policy starts or the day before the policy ends.
 In other words, the amount of cover is ‘level’.
-Legal & General Life Insurance is an example of a level term life insurance policy.
+L&G's Life Insurance is an example of a level term life insurance policy.

-A level term life insurance policy can suit a wide range of circumstances and needs.
-If your loved ones would struggle to meet ongoing living costs without you, the certainty of knowing the amount of a potential payout from a life insurance policy provides peace of mind.
+A level term life insurance policy can suit different needs and circumstances.
+If your loved ones would struggle to meet ongoing living costs without you, the peace of mind life insurance can provide is priceless.

-Taking out level term life insurance could be a financial lifeline for your family if you pass away during the policy term.
+Taking out level term life insurance could be a financial lifeline for your family if you pass away during the legnth of the policy.
 A level term payout could help cover not just the mortgage, but other expenses like educational costs, household bills and children's activities, helping your family to stay in their home and maintain their lifestyle.

 While your level term life insurance comes with the possibility of a fixed cash sum payout, it’s worth bearing in mind that the amount won’t increase with inflation, so the value of the payout won’t keep pace with rising living costs.